Remember God’s Faithfulness

 Whether or not your parents, spouse, or anyone else loves you, God, the Creator of everything that exists, loves you deeply.

 Give thanks to the God of heaven.
 His love endures forever.
 (Psalm 136:26)

 The LORD appeared to us in the past, saying: “I have loved you with an everlasting love; I have drawn you with unfailing kindness.”
 (Jeremiah 31:3)

 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.
 (Romans 8:38-39)

 See what great love the Father has lavished on us, that we should be called children of God!
 (1 John 3:1)

 If you find yourself not trusting God, remember that he loves you.
 If you have trouble believing this, reread Day 2.

 If you have a very close friend, chances are that you try to spend time with him or her as much as possible.
 Since Jesus is your closest friend, make time to enjoy his love and grow closer to him.

 I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 (John 15:5)